 Little League makes for a cheap evening outside

-Little League games are not quite as action-packed as college-level ball, but you can certainly drop in on one and stay for an inning or two since they are free.
-Check the NOLL/SOLL Facebook page and Albany Little League for activities and events.
-Registration for these leagues is happening now.
+Little League games are not as action-packed as college-level ball, but they’re free, so you can easily drop by and stay for an inning or two.
+Check the NOLL/SOLL, Piedmont Baseball Softball Facebook page, or the Albany Little League for activities and events.

 Pro-tip: The Albany Little League Snack Shack sells hot dogs and organic chicken apple sausages for $2.
 You can feed and entertain your whole family outdoors for less than $10 if you show up at the right time of night.
 There is a playground for bored spectators next to the bleachers, too.